connexcs/docs/packages.md

 # Packages

-This tutorial will guide you for packages management.
+This tutorial will guide you through managing packages.
 Access the packages section from the setup menu, as shown in the screenshot below.

  ![alt text][package-img-1]